th2-net/th2-conn-dirty-broken-fix/README.md

 duration: PT1S
 cleanUpDuration: PT2S
 ```
-This strategy adds PossDupFlag=Y for normal business messages which are not part of the retransmission.
+This strategy adds `PossDupFlag=Y` to normal business messages which are not part of the retransmission.

 ### Rule Type: POSS_DUP_SESSION_MESSAGES
 ```yaml